What is Fiscal Sponsorship?

 Can you accept a stock donation to my project?

 Yes.
 It may take longer to process a stock donation than a standard check or credit card donation but we can arrange it.
-Please contact our office for information on accepting stock donations.
+Stock donation information is available in our handbook.
+Reach out with any additional questions.

 Is my project eligible for matching gifts?